-Fund the Building of a Presbytery for a New Parish in a Remote Area of Guatemala
+Fund the Building of a Presbytery for a New Parish in Guatemala

 The Parish of Sexan, established in January of 2021, is situated in northeast Guatemala in a remote and underdeveloped region in the hill country.
 Not one of the 21 villages belonging to the parish has electricity or a telephone.
 The people here belong to the indigenous Kekchi tribe, one of the Mayan ethnic groups in the country.
 They live on the margins of modern society and are disadvantaged in many respects.